Add money to your superannuation and score a tax savings today! How good does this sound?

-We explain how to claim personal super contributions on your tax return.
+Let’s cover how to claim your personal super contribution tax on your next return.

 Not so long ago, you needed to be self-employed to claim personal super contributions on tax.

 That all changed from 1 July 2017.
-These days you may be able to claim a tax deduction for personal contributions even if you are a salary employee.
-But, there are a few points to note.
+These days you may be able to claim a tax deduction for personal contributions even if you are a salaried employee.
+But there are a few points to note.

 Another easy option is to speak with your employer and ask them to do it for you.
 Similar to a salary sacrifice arrangement (where an employer pays an extra amount of your pre-tax income to your super), many will do the same with post-tax income.